deusExMac/dirWalker/README.md

 # How to execute
 The operation mode is determined/activated based on the arguments provided.
-- For searching for directory files:
+- *Searching* for directory and files:

 ```python
 dirWalker [-d <directory>] <regular expression>